b7alt/drupalstack/README.md

 drupalstack
 ===========

-bash script to install a drupal stack based on a debian distro osted on a cloud (digitalocean, rackspace)
+bash script to install a drupal stack based on a debian distro hosted on a cloud (digitalocean, rackspace)

 NGINX, PHP, APC, MYSQL